Wine Country Welcome

 Perhaps nowhere else in California offers as remarkable a venue for a wedding as does the Wine Country.
 Not only does it have world-class hotels and services but it gives your wedding guests a remarkable array of activities to indulge in.

 From the Armstrong Redwoods to 78 miles of pristine beaches to the beautiful Central Coast, the California Wine Country really is the best spot to host your events.
-We also list resources to help the wedding parties find just the right music, photographer, flowers and non-winery venues.

-If you just roll into any old winery and tumble out of your car looking for a good tasting experience, you might find staff a bit grumpy.
+If you just roll into any old winery and tumble out of your car looking for a good tasting experience, you might find the staff a bit grumpy.
 While many winery’s love visitors, some emphatically do not (think Alien vs. Predator).

 Most wineries also charge a tasting fee these days.
 These fees are normally set at a fair price and most fees are waived if you purchase wine.